Tennessee lawmakers face reckoning over gun rights in wake of school shooting - UPI.com

 Harris said he has been tracking about 70 bills this spring.
 Beyond constitutional carry, he would like to eliminate gun-free zones and for a criminal immunity law to pass.
 That can shield gun owners from liability if they use their firearm in self-defense, removing the duty to retreat before using force.

-In the case of George Zimmerman, who killed 17-year-old Trayvon Martin in Florida in 2013, the state's "Stand Your Ground" law was used as a defense.
+In the case of George Zimmerman, who was acquitted in the killing of 17-year-old Trayvon Martin in Florida in 2013, the state's "Stand Your Ground" law was debated, but Zimmerman ultimately did not use it as a defense.

 Harris, who has served as executive director of the TFA for 28 years, is an attorney, representing former Hamilton County Sheriff James Hammond and the TFA in a lawsuit against the Metropolitan Government of Nashville and Davidson County to uncover records on the Covenant School shooting.
 Among the records they are seeking is the manifesto left behind by Hale.

-Note: This article has been corrected to reflect that George Zimmerman did not use Florida's "Stand Your Ground" law as a defense in the death of Trayvon Martin.